locationlabs/vagrant-packstack/README.md

 * vagrant-timezone
 * ansible
  * `mkvirtualenv vagrant-packstack -r requirements.txt`
-* GB of ram is needed by the virt
+* 8GB of ram is needed by the virt

 ## Start the show